Floydlang/floyd/docs/floyd_manual/floyd_speak_corelibs.md

 # FUNCTIONAL-STYLE MAP FUNCTIONS

-IMPORTANT: Thsese functions *also* exposed parallelism opportunities that allows the Floyd runtime to process each element on a separate hardware code, like shaders works in a graphics card.
+IMPORTANT: These functions replace custom loops but *also* expose parallelism opportunities that allows the Floyd runtime to process each element on a separate hardware core, like shaders works in a graphics card.
 The supplied function must be pure.

 ## map()